 - Feeders for Hollow Core doors - Layout Design Journal 2012

 - RFID in Model Railroading (2013), with Chris Drome - Model Railroader, Dec 2014

 - The Case for CMRI on Arduino (2014) with Chuck Catania

 - A chapter on Model Railroad Communications in the forthcoming Operation SIG book on Practical Operations.

-Intimately familiar with DCC command systems and various software development environments on both Apple and PC platforms, Chuck has created a wide variety of solutions to specific client requests while working on consulting engagements.
-He has fully designed and implemented many signaling and layout control systems using JMRI on multiple OS platforms and digital command systems.
+Intimately familiar with DCC command systems and various software development environments on both Apple and PC platforms, Chuck created a wide variety of solutions to specific client requests while working on consulting engagements.
+He fully designed and implemented many signaling and layout control systems using JMRI on multiple OS platforms and digital command systems.